Mathematical Programming Modelling

 NOTE:

-The official start date is 6/1 2025.
+The official start date is Monday 4/1-2027.
 We expect all student to show up on there first day of the course.
+The written exam is on Friday 22/1-2027 (we do not know the time of day, it is decided in January by the exam office)

 Before the course we expect all students to have Julia/JuMP and VS-code installed on their computer and have tried to execute basic LP/MIP models in Julia/JuMP before the start of the course.